I'm Not Havin' It: Conception and composition

 Considered a safe-sex manifesto, in the song Positive K insistently tries to woo Lyte, who rejects him on the grounds that "guys are running games, like the New York Knicks", "guys like you just wanna hit and run" and "There's just certain things you don't understand baby/Every woman wants to be treated like a lady".
 On the hook of the song Positive K tells Lyte "Excuse me miss", to which she replies "No, I'm not havin' it".

 As Positive K explained to Village People, at the time of creating the song "wanted to do something in rap that had never been seen before" and his main inspiration was the duets he grew up listening to such as Marvin Gaye and Tammi Terrell and Lionel Richie and Diana Ross's "Endless Love".

 In August 1991, regarding the content of songs like I'm Not Havin' It and Please Understand, Lyte told Deborah Gregory in an Essence interview "I’ve never let a man dog me and I never will, It’s just not gonna happen!".

 When asked about the recording of the song in a subsequent interview, Positive K responded "Always energentic!
 We were in the studio all the time!
 The vibe was great!!"
 In a 2018 interview for Weekly Rap Gods Positive K described the song as "the Adam and Eve of hip hop duos" and that it "set the tone for hip hop" in the work of other artists such as "Doin' It" by LL Cool J and "You're All I Need to Get By" by Method Man and Mary J Blige.

 Samples

 "I'm Not Havin' It" is built around a sample of Teddy Pendergrass's "Turn Off the Lights".
 The song also samples the hook from "Yes We Can Can" by Pointer Sisters.

 Appearances

-I'm Not Havin' It was used in HIV prevention public service announcements and in the Rock the Vote campaign.
+I'm Not Havin' It was used in HIV prevention public service announcements and the Rock the Vote campaign.